Writing Journey Experiences.

 I am fortunate enough to be on the 2nd week of a two week holiday.
 This means plenty of time to write, read and relax.
 The 1st draft of Misty Magic is 15,000 words from completion and is a focus for this week.

-At the moment I’m binge reading, Prospero’s War by Jaye Wells for pleasure and Writing Fiction for All You’re Worth by James Scott Bell to learn the craft.
+At the moment I’m binge reading, Dirty Magic by Jaye Wells for pleasure and Writing Fiction for All You’re Worth by James Scott Bell to learn the craft.
 (This book is a collection of blogs James wrote for The Kill Zone blog.)
-Applying advice from prolific authors to your own writing is a great way to learn and improve.
+Applying the advice from prolific authors to your own writing is a great way to learn and improve.